 5. Explore debt relief options

-Debt relief companies charge fees for services.
+Debt relief companies charge fees for their services.
 To increase a creditor’s willingness to negotiate, the company may urge clients to stop making payments on their bills.
-But this will lead to late fees, interest charges, and other penalties that increase debt and hurt credit scores.
+This will lead to late fees, interest charges and other penalties that increase debt and hurt credit scores.

-There are many different strategies and options for paying off your debts.
-Research the different approaches, including the debt snowball method, the debt avalanche and debt consolidation to find a tactic that is likely to work best for you.
+There are many strategies and options for paying off your debts.
+Research the different approaches to find a tactic that is likely to work best for you.

-Once you get started, it’s important to establish a budget and an emergency savings account to help ensure your debt doesn’t grow out of control once again.
+Once you get started, establish a budget and an emergency savings account to help ensure your debt doesn’t grow out of control once again.

 While there’s certainly no requirement that you use a debt payoff strategy, one of these approaches can help you attack your debt more effectively and pay it down more quickly.